zillow/create-react-styleguide/README.md

 };
 ```

+## Linking multiple styleguides

+A useful feature of create-react-styleguide is the ability to link multiple CRS component libraries into a single project.
+This means that separate teams can manage and own their own individual CRS libraries, and then bring them all together into a master project for broader visibility.

+For a styleguide to be linked, it must first be published to npm.
+Running `npm publish` will build and publish your component library so that it can be consumed by the master project.

+From the master project, first install the published CRS module.
+Second, you will want to add a [crs.config.js](#crsconfigjs) file (if it does not already exist), and update the `styleguides` property to include the name of the module you just installed.
+That's it!
+Running `npm start` will now show components from all linked libraries.

 ## Under the covers

 `create-react-styleguide` leverages [nwb](https://github.com/insin/nwb) under the covers for its build and testing tasks. [react-styleguidist](https://react-styleguidist.js.org/) is used for the living style guide.